codersMom/angular100-labs-2020-06-22/Ch01-Overview/my-angular-course/README.md

 7. Change into this directory using `cd my-angular-course`

 8. You will be using this directory to create an Angular project from scratch.
 If you wish to continue, the steps that follow will help you to setup a GitHub repository and link it to this local directory.
 You will need a valid GitHub account that you can login to.
 So if you have a phone, or other way to check your email you can set this up.
 Some students have created temporary emails using Google, Yahoo, etc and have used this to setup GitHub.
-You can always change the email on your account later when you have ccess to your email.
+You can always change the email on your account later when you have access to your email.

 ## Setting up GitHub so that you have a remote repository